Certified Sales Expert, Sales Emails, The Harris Consulting Group 0 Comment

 Hint: If you sell into the technology space and are sending cheesy break up emails then I’ve got news for you.
 Bring your A-game.
 Our experience with humor has moved to the lovable animals, smurfs, or muppets.
 If you want to find a fun way to get someone’s attention.
 Find a silly picture that’s non-offensive and use it in your signature.

 So one email doesn’t cut it.
 Your humor has gotten stale.
 So now what?
-What we think is that emails need to be a cadence just like prospecting.
+What we think is that emails need to be a sequence just like prospecting.
 We think they should start gently, and then move towards a final moment.
-Here is an example of a break up email cadence.
+Here is an example of a break up email sequence.

 Break Up Email #1 – Are You Ok?